saif-py/zoom-automation/README.md

-	so don't worry just give it around half a minute and your work will be done to get started make sure to add the correct path where you've installed zoom application in the path.txt you'll find in it then launch the start.exe and you'll see what to do you need to first click on the save info button and then done after saving all your future meetings of the day
+	so don't worry just give it around half a minute and your work will be done to get started make sure to add the correct path where you've installed zoom application in the path.txt you'll find in it then launch the start.exe and you'll see what to do.

+First click on the save info button and then done after saving all your future meetings of the day